 Testing may take place either before pregnancy occurs or after an embryo is formed.
 Those considering prenatal testing should work with a genetic counselor to review the pros and cons of the tests.
 The genetic counselor will also help parents consider how they wish to handle the results of the testing.

-Testing that occurs before pregnancy — Testing that happens before pregnancy is called preimplantation genetic diagnosis (PGD).
+Testing that occurs before pregnancy — Testing that happens before pregnancy is called preimplantation genetic testing (PGT).
 This special type of genetic testing is done along with in vitro fertilization (IVF).
-PGD offers a way to test embryos for a known RB1 mutation before placing them into the uterus.
+PGT offers a way to test embryos for a known RB1 mutation before placing them into the uterus.